What is a red cell distribution width test?

 What is it used for?

-The RDW blood test is often part of a complete blood count (CBC), a test that measures many different parts of your blood, including red cells.
-The RDW test is commonly used to help diagnose anemia, a condition in which your red blood cells can't carry enough oxygen to the rest of your body.
+The RDW blood test is often part of a complete blood count (CBC), a group of tests that measures the number and type of cells in your blood, including red cells.
+The RDW test is commonly used to help diagnose or determine what's causing anemia, a condition in which your body does not make enough red blood cells.

 The RDW test may also be used with other tests to help diagnose other conditions, including thalassemia, an inherited disease that can cause severe anemia.